Perrier-Remi/StableUniversity/README.md

 Output:
  - Student to school assignment.
- - Number of rounds needed to converage.
+ - Number of rounds needed to converge.

 ## Getting Started
 ### Installation